"I hate the world, Matilda. Do you know that?“ - Beatrice

 Yet, even though the play presents a bleak situation, it also offers hope in the character of Tillie (Matilda) who, despite her mother’s cruelty, refuses to be defeated.
 Tillie embodies the spirit of the survivor.
 Tillie is an awkward outcast at school, yet she is able to appreciate what life has to offer because she has discovered something more important than external appearances, something more lasting.
 She has discovered that she is important.

-Come along at 7:30pm on Wednesday October 7 to help us celebrate opening night and enjoy complimentary refreshments before the show.
+Come along at 7:30pm on Saturday July 10 for our delayed opening night or on Wednesday 14 at 7:30pm and enjoy complimentary refreshments before the show.

 Group Concessions 10+: $20